raahed/gpio/README.md

     $gpio->port(13)->direction('in');

     $value = $gpio->port(13)->get();
-U can also use the buffer in the port requests ´GPIO::GPIO_USE_BUFFER´
+U can also use the buffer in the port requests GPIO::GPIO_USE_BUFFER

 ##Link